 On the other hand, a Chapter 7 bankruptcy is a type of liquidation bankruptcy, so you won’t be able to keep your home if you’re behind your payments, so the relief will only be temporary.

 Similar to eviction, an automatic stay can help prevent your car from being repossessed temporarily, and whether you get to keep it or not after the automatic stay is lifted will depend on the type of bankruptcy chapter filed.
-If you filed a Chapter 13, you need to have a repayment plan that you have to pay in 3-5 years to keep your car.
+If you filed a Chapter 13, you need to have a repayment plan that you have to settle in 3-5 years to keep your car.
 On the other hand, if you file for Chapter 7, your car lender won’t be able to repossess your vehicle while the automatic stay is in place.
 However, they can ask the court to lift the automatic stay by filing a “motion for relief from the automatic stay.”
 The court will most likely approve the motion if the lender can prove that their interests are not protected due to your failure to pay your loan on time.

 Once you file for bankruptcy, the automatic stay will stop all wage garnishments until the Oregon bankruptcy court lifts it.
 Wage garnishment is a court-issued order that requires your employer to withhold a certain amount of your salary to pay your creditors or a government agency.
 The amount of wage garnishment will depend on the type of debt you have and the garnishment limits based on federal and state laws.

 It is also important to note that an automatic stay cannot prevent all types of wage garnishment.
 Student loans, child support, and alimony or spousal support won’t be discharged.

 If you’re experiencing utility disconnections, multiple wage garnishments, eviction, auto repossession, or house foreclosure, then you might want to consider filing for bankruptcy as a form of debt relief.
 Our competent and experienced bankruptcy lawyers in Portland, Oregon, can help you decide what type of bankruptcy is best for your situation.
 Don’t hesitate to call our Portland bankruptcy law office to schedule an initial consultation today.